lucasponce/hawkular-examples/events/README.md

         "tags": {
             "operation": "...",     // Type of operation,
-            "app": "...",           // Name of the application which is event is referring, "container:" ..."       // Name of the container where the app is deployed, }
+            "app": "...",           // Name of the application which is event is referring, "container": "..."       // Name of the container where the app is deployed, }
     }
 ```